Do pharmaceutical companies spend more on marketing than research and development?

 Drug companies frequently make a large share of their profits from a few big-selling drugs that have earned the almost-too-playful title of “blockbuster drugs.”

 Key examples are Sovaldi and Harvoni, two hepatitis C drugs in a class of their own in terms of profit.
-Sovaldi, can cost as much as $1,000 per tablet.
+Sovaldi can cost as much as $1,000 per tablet.
 Both are manufactured by pharma giant Gilead Sciences, the same company that, earlier this year, requested orphan drug status of the potential COVID-19 treatment remdesivir.
 In 2014, Gilead’s revenues increased by 223% to $25 billion from $11.2 billion in 2013.
 A huge chunk of those dollars -- $10.3 billion -- was from Sovaldi.

 The pharmaceutical industry is a for-profit industry: It is a business.
 Like most businesses, Big Pharma understands that marketing and advertising (not to mention lobbying) begets more money.
 And, let us not forget, pharmaceutical companies need a lot of money.
-How else are they going to pay their CEOs $17.9 billion a year?
+How else are they going to pay their CEOs $17.9 million a year?